 Get Hired

-Mayer Brown takes a national approach to hiring, with dedicated teams focusing on key pipeline schools including, among many others, Harvard, University of Michigan, Northwestern and University of Chicago.
-The firm also recruits from regional schools.
+Mayer Brown takes a national approach to hiring, with dedicated teams focusing on key pipeline schools including, among many others, Columbia, Duke, Georgetown, Harvard, Northwestern, NYU, Stanford, the University of Michigan and the University of Virginia.
+The firm also recruits from many regional schools.
 In all cases the firm has a purposeful focus on diversity.
 Most of the students interviewed at each campus will meet a senior and a junior attorney – often these are alumni of the school and will be able to discuss their track to the firm.

-At this point, the firm is primarily looking for interest in their practice and any particular niches the candidate has an eye on.
-The firm is strong in both litigation and transactional work and had a significant focus on finance companies, funds, insurance companies and banks.
+The firm is primarily looking for interest in their practices and any particular niches the candidate has their eye on.
+The firm is strong in both transactional and litigation work and has a significant focus on finance companies, funds, asset managers, insurance companies and banks.
 Transactional practices are a particular focus of the firm’s recruiting.
 Research is key: approach the interview with a good idea of what Mayer Brown does and doesn't do and tailor your own questions accordingly.

 Top tips for this stage:

-“The most important things to ask about is day-to-day life and what type of responsibilities associates get on matters – get a sense of what life would be like as a junior.”
+“The most important things to ask about are day-to-day life and what type of responsibilities associates get on matters – get a sense of what life would be like as a junior.”

 “As an interviewer, I ask what the applicants see themselves doing five years from now, which can link to a practice group interest.”

-Engagement and focus is key at callbacks: Mayer Brown wants to hear thoughtful reasons behind the motivation to join the firm.
+Engagement and focus are key during callbacks: Mayer Brown wants to hear thoughtful reasons behind the motivation to practice law at the firm.
 The firm is looking for a long-term relationship as most future partners come for the summer program or join as associates.
 “The ideal candidates are smart, thoughtful, and care about their work.
 They are also going to be engaged in the practice of law and client satisfaction,” sources say.

 Top tips for this stage: